franklinjr12/Arcane2DEngine/README.md

 # Arcane2DEngine
 A game engine focused on 2D games.
 Done to be simple.
-Currently under development, the test code relies on main.cpp, should be changed to be compiled as a library to be linked
+Currently under development, the test code relies on main.cpp when option Debug is set

+# Examples
+There are subprojects under examples folder of FlappyBird and Pong

 # Features
 Objects as rectangles, collision, images and text rendering, scenes, inputs, events, sound, animation, cinematics and scene editor with ImGui.